codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_composer.rst

 Then, run the ``composer update`` command.

-.. note:: If you fix the version number like ``"codeigniter4/framework": "4.4.8"``
+.. note:: When you use a fixed version number like ``"codeigniter4/framework": "4.4.8"``
-    in your **composer.json**, ``composer update`` command will not update the framework.
+    in your **composer.json**, ``composer update`` command will not update the framework to the latest version.
 See `Writing Version Constraints`_ for how to specify the version.

 .. _Writing Version Constraints: https://getcomposer.org/doc/articles/versions.md#writing-version-constraints